lukebemish/lukebemish.github.io/_posts/2025-08-02-gradle-dependencies-part-1.md

 If you've ever worked with [Gradle](https://gradle.org/) (a build tool primarily targeted at Java or Android environments), you've likely used dependencies.
 And if you've ever used other Java-focused build tools, such as Maven, you'll likely have noticed that dependencies in Gradle can be much more complex!
 Configurations?
 Variants?
 Attributes?
 What all is going on here, exactly?
 In this series of posts I will attempt to pull apart Gradle's dependency management system, answering some questions I often see about it.
 In this first post, I'll provide an overview of the core parts of the model.

 Gradle is configured using buildscripts, (hopefully) small files specifying the details of your build, written in Kotlin or Groovy.
 Throughout this post (and the following posts) I'll provide a few examples; unless otherwise specified, I'll be talking about Gradle 9.0.0, the most recent version at the time of this writing, and will provide my examples in Groovy (though the Kotlin version should be fairly similar, if not identical).
-I may also provide some examples written in Java; this is what you might expect to see inside of a Gradle plugin, a third-party extension to Gradle implementing some functionality that could consume part of the dependency model.
+I may also provide some examples written in Java; this is what you might expect to see inside a Gradle plugin, a third-party extension to Gradle implementing some functionality that could consume part of the dependency model.

 ## What's in a dependency?